 How Buckingham Strategic Wealth invests your money

 Buckingham Strategic Wealth practices “evidence-based investing,” which draws on historical, observable market behaviors.
 The firm, guided by its chief research officer, Larry Swedroe, dives deep into the latest academic research to understand what works in the markets and what doesn’t.
-Therefore, you won’t find active management in Buckingham portfolios, which is when investment decisions are made based on educated inferences about what the market may do.

-For the fixed-income component of a client’s portfolio, which the firm institutes in an effort to reduce volatility, it creates customized laddered portfolios of individual bonds.
+For the fixed income component of a client’s portfolio, which the firm institutes in an effort to reduce volatility, it creates customized laddered portfolios of individual bonds.
 The strategy calls for holding bonds of varying maturities.
 As one bond comes due, its proceeds are reinvested.
-Clients who don’t have large fixed-income positions are invested in low-cost, passively managed fixed-income mutual funds.
+Clients who don’t have large fixed income positions are invested in low-cost, passively managed fixed-income mutual funds.

 Fees Buckingham Strategic Wealth charges for its services

 Buckingham Strategic Wealth charges for its services in a few different ways, including asset-based fees, hourly fees and fixed fees.

 Wealth management and asset management fees: Clients are charged for the firm’s wealth management or asset management services based on a percentage of assets under management.
 The rate ranges from 0.35% to 1.25%, depending on the size and complexity of the client’s account, as well as the services requested.

 Buckingham generally charges a minimum annual fee of $3,000 for wealth management services, which includes financial planning.
 For clients with a portfolio of less than $300,000, there is a minimum monthly fee of $250, which is charged on a quarterly basis.